hvac/hvac/docs/contrib/niquests_http2.rst

             return response

-.. note:: To know more about multiplexing, visit https://niquests.readthedocs.io/en/latest/user/quickstart.html#multiplexed-connection
+.. note:: To know more about multiplexing, see the `Multiplexing documentation <https://niquests.readthedocs.io/en/latest/user/quickstart.html#multiplexed-connection>`_.

 Then you would use the newly constructed adapter into your ``hvac`` client like so: